hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 published: false
 ---

-This guide is for more advanced developers that prefer doing everything on the command line and want ultimate control over things.
-For a more visual approach to things, I suggest [Local](https://local.getflywheel.com/) or [Wamp](http://www.wampserver.com/en/), which are great but they run in virtual machines.
-This guide also assumes you want Ubuntu as your Linux disto.
+This guide is for more advanced developers who prefer doing most things on the command line and want a truely native development experience for WordPress on Windows while using the more-familiar *nix commands.
+For a more visual approach to things, I suggest [Local](https://local.getflywheel.com/) or [Wamp](http://www.wampserver.com/en/), which are great but run in virtual machines.
+This guide assumes you want Ubuntu as your disto.
 There are other distros to choose from, but you may require other steps or commands not covered here.

 ## Table of Contents

 * install Ubuntu
 * get a better terminal (optional)
 * setup a LAMP stack
-* install a better shell (optional)
-* install helpful WordPress tools (node, wp-cli, composer, lamp script)
+* install helpful WordPress tools
-* install WordPress site
+* setup a vanilla WordPress site
 * configure terminal in vscode (optional)

 ---